-Imagine that you own a transport business and that you need to hire a driver for a new van that you have bought.
-You put an advertisement for this job and a person turns up to your office to be interviewed.
-In this interview, the person says, “I know how to cook rice very well”.
-Would you employ the person just based on the fact that he or she can cook rice to perfection?
-Of course you would not, as playing football does not necessarily make one a good truck driver!
+Imagine that you own a transport business and that you need to hire a driver for a new truck that you have bought.
+You put an advertisement for this job and a person turns up in your office to be interviewed.
+In this interview, the person says, “When I was in school, I belonged to the school football team and scored many goals”.
+Now, would you employ this person just based on the fact that he or she was a good football player in school?
+Hopefully, you would not, as playing football does not necessarily make one a good truck driver!

 The other surgeon looks very different from the first one.
 His suit is shabby and a bit worn out.
 His tie does not match the suit and his hair is a bit messy as well.
 Essentially he does not look as great as the first surgeon.

 Now, which surgeon will you choose to repair your knee?

 Imagine that a certain car company makes very nice luxury cars.
-The cars are well made, have beautiful styling, and have very high quality engines.

-This car company then decides to also run a chain of luxury hotels and advertises this everywhere.
+The cars are well-made, have beautiful styling, and have very high-quality engines.
+To enlarge their business, this car company then decides to also run a chain of luxury hotels and advertises this everywhere.

 Now imagine that there is a person called John who loves luxury cars and admires the car company a lot.
 One day, John decides to go on holiday and he needs to book a hotel room.
-Imagining that the hotels run by the car company would be as great as the cars they make, John promptly books a room at one of their hotels.
+Assuming that the hotels run by the car company would be as great as the cars they make, John promptly books a room at one of their hotels.

 However, when John stays at the hotel run by the car company, he discovers, to his great disappointment, that the hotel is being run very poorly.
 His room in the hotel is dark, the bed is very uncomfortable, and even the food is very ordinary.
 When booking the hotel room, John’s brain did the halo effect type of illogical thinking which made him wrongly assume that a company that makes good cars will also run hotels well, when in reality, making cars and running hotels are very different things.